nuwud/threejs-ball/README.md

    ## Three.js Version Management

-   Use the manifest-driven workflow documented in `docs/threejs-upgrade-workflow.md` to upgrade or pin Three.js releases.
+   Use the manifest-driven workflow documented in `docs/version-upgrades/README.md` to upgrade or pin Three.js releases.
 The helper scripts regenerate the import maps and expose runtime metadata so other agents stay in sync with the currently active revision.
+Capture manual validation results with the checklist in `docs/version-upgrades/threejs-smoke-checklist.md`.

 ## Code Structure